schineaj23/engano/readme.md

 With the situation going on in the world, many people must do "distance learning."
 However, many students forget lessons from class but still need exceptional grades.
 Fear not!
 For I have made many scripts that the student can paste into their console with no knowledge required!

 ## Usage
+Copy and paste these into your console in developer tools!
+The scripts are working, tested and made for Chrome.
+Your mileage may vary on other browsers.
-Most scripts use a `sleep` command to show your immense skills, but this isn't needed.
-Paste this in before the main script for best effect.
+Some Simple Scripts use a `sleep` command to show off skillz, you don't need this for the all-inclusive scripts.
 ```
 function sleep(ms) {
   return new Promise(resolve => setTimeout(resolve, ms));
 }
 ```

+## All-Inclusive Scripts
+These scripts are designed to detect the type of exercise, then solve.
+With both scripts, the questions must be visible for best effect (i.e this is not an auto-bot)

 ### ThisIsLanguage
-This script will automatically detect the challenge then solve.
-Execute the script when the questions are visible.
 ```
 fetch('https://raw.githubusercontent.com/schineaj23/engano/master/language.js')
     .then(response => response.text())